 They coordinate with the Force Information Systems and Force Communications and Electronics Maintenance sections for functional requirements for equipment located at the sites for which they are responsible.
 In addition, the South Camp ICT section is led by the Chief, ICT Representative – South Camp who is the authorized ICT representative to liaise with USBATT and Coastal Patrol Unit senior leadership and staff on ICT issues.

 The majority of the Aviation Company, EOD Detachment and selected Medical positions are manned by U.S. Army active duty soldiers.
 The Fixed Wing Aviation Unit, under the Aviation Company, is manned by six Army National Guard soldiers.
-An additional, 88 soldiers – the Support Battalion Commander, primary staff, and medical, personnel, postal and supply specialists – are provided by the National Guard.
+Additional soldiers – primary staff, medical personnel, postal and supply specialists – are provided by the National Guard.

 The FWAU conducts:

-The unit’s split-based operations at North Camp and South Camp provide general aviation support for the MFO which includes: COU reconnaissance and verification flights; command and control flights; visitor transportation; medical evacuations; search and rescue; duty investigator missions; security reconnaissance; site surveys; resupply of remote sites; and orientation flights.
+The unit’s split-based operations provide general aviation support for the MFO which includes: COU reconnaissance and verification flights; command and control flights; visitor transportation; medical evacuations; search and rescue; duty investigator missions; security reconnaissance; site surveys; resupply of remote sites; and orientation flights.

 Each year, the FTO coordinates the movement of 100 inbound and outbound group rotations, comprising over 4,500 MFO personnel.
 The Rotations section works closely with Liaison staff in both Director General's Representatives offices and with the Force Military Police Unit to ensure that troop and equipment movements are efficient and in compliance with host nation requirements.